-Award-winning garden designer, Juliet Sargeant, who won Gold at the RHS Chelsea Flower Show last year, has created an entirely edible garden packed with simple and creative growing ideas and inspiration for visitors and viewers to take home to their own gardens and communities.
+Award-winning garden designer, Juliet Sargeant, who won Gold at the RHS Chelsea Flower Show last year, created an entirely edible garden packed with simple and creative growing ideas and inspiration for visitors and viewers to take home to their own gardens and communities.

-Juliet says: “Through this new partnership at the world's largest flower show, we want to demonstrate to people, communities and organisations that it can be easy, cheap and fun to grow what you eat at home, in public spaces, at work, in fact wherever you like - I want to show that anyone can grow food anywhere!"
+Juliet said: "Through this new partnership at the world's largest flower show, we want to demonstrate to people, communities and organisations that it can be easy, cheap and fun to grow what you eat at home, in public spaces, at work, in fact wherever you like - I want to show that anyone can grow food anywhere!"

-The garden will demostrate simple and innovative growing techniques and recipe ideas for small spaces aimed at gardeners of all ages and abilities.
-At the same time, popular TV duo, The Hairy Bikers, will present live cookery programmes using ingredients from the garden every day of the show.
+The garden demonstrated simple and innovative growing techniques and recipe ideas for small spaces aimed at gardeners of all ages and abilities.
+At the same time, popular TV duo, The Hairy Bikers, presented live cookery programes using ingredients from the garden every day of the show.

-Si King and Dave Myers - aka The Hairy Bikers - said: "We are thrilled to be presenting a week of live telly from the show.
+Si King and Dave Myers - aka - The Hairy Bikers - said: "We are thrilled to be presenting a week of live telly from the show.
 It’s gonna have everything we love: beautiful flowers and amazing gardens, delicious food, entertaining celeb guests and crowds of enthusiastic visitors that we can have a laugh with.
 We can’t wait!”

 Saturday Kitchen broadcasted live from the show on Saturday 8 July.
 In addition, a spin-off series called ‘Kitchen Garden Live with the Hairy Bikers’, was also broadcast live on BBC One at 11am every day of the show.